The system supplied comprises of the following (see photos alongside):

 - One set of shackles and eyebolts and eye nuts (all in 316 stainless steel) to make all required connections to the dinghy lifting points, Davit Arms, Transverse Link, and backstay clamps

-- Two backstay clamps (sized as per the rope diameter of 5 to 10mm as determined by survey)
+- Two backstay clamps with tangs (sized as per the rope diameter of 5 to 10mm as determined by survey)

 (see Price List for costings)